weka/export/README.md

 ## What's new

 Largely re-written and modularized.
-New Repo, resetting version to 1.0.0 Now using the weka api to talk to the cluster(s), rather than spawning weka commands.
+New Repo, resetting version to 1.0.0 Now using the WEKA api to talk to the cluster(s), rather than spawning weka commands.
 Improved logging and new verbosity levels.
 It can now gather metrics from multiple clusters
 Changed command-line arguments, particularly cluster specification (see below - removed -H option)